How Much Does Watershed Cost? Price Range Based on Customer Type

 The base price rarely covers everything.
 Some sectors require specific modules: complex supply chains, sectoral compliance, management of multiple jurisdictions…

 Each extra module adds to the cost.
-And if we don’t estimate that from the beginning, the budget can balloon mid-project.
+And if we don’t estimate that from the beginning, the budget can balloon mid-project, especially when expanding to new business sizes or subsidiaries with different reporting needs.

 Also, many of these modules are not optional if we want to comply with specific regulations or perform comprehensive reporting.